dvillaj/pandas-code-snippets/README.md

 # Reusable Pandas Code Snippets

-This repo is inspired for the article ["How to re-use code snippets"](https://medium.com/ibm-data-ai/how-to-re-use-code-snippets-in-jupyterlab-3e4495fa6e31) by Patrick Titzler
+This repo is inspired by the article ["How to re-use code snippets"](https://medium.com/ibm-data-ai/how-to-re-use-code-snippets-in-jupyterlab-3e4495fa6e31) by Patrick Titzler

 Contains a collection of Pandas Snippets from data reading to data analysis or cleaning for use in a JupyterLab setting.